Emmanuelle Guyon, the mirror of your emotions

 Today, onyx remains a versatile stone, used in both craftsmanship and decorative or architectural contexts.
 Its understated beauty and endless possibilities for enhancement continue to captivate across eras.

-Mines: Brazil, Argentina, Mexico, the USA, Iran, Italy, Switzerland, Russia and India.
+Main deposits: Brazil, Argentina, Mexico, the United States, Iran, Italy, Switzerland, Russia and India.

 History, legends and beliefs about onyx